SoftwareAG/c8y-docs/content/microservice-sdk/concept-bundle/security.md

 The following role types are defined for users:

 * Required roles: The roles that are predefined to allow access to {{< product-c8y-iot >}} Rest APIs.
-For instance, if a microservice creates measurements using the service user, measurement admin role must be added as a required role of the application.
+For instance, if a microservice creates measurements using the service user, measurement admin role must be added as a required role of the web app.
 Required roles are added to the service users.
 * Roles: The custom roles provided to tenant platform users by the microservice developer.
-These roles can be assigned or revoked to the tenant platform users or groups using the Administration application.
+These roles can be assigned or revoked to the tenant platform users or groups using the Administration web app.

 Custom roles must adhere to this name format in order to be shown in the UI: